 Some of these gifts were channelled through the Quartet Community Foundation, in which Zenith has become actively involved.
-Since 2007, Zenith's Chairman has served as a Trustee and as Chairman of its Bath & North East Somerset Committee.
+From 2007 to 2013, Zenith's Chairman served as a Trustee and as Chairman of its Bath & North East Somerset Committee.

 In 2007 we extended our sponsorship of the education of orphaned and other children at the Sikkim Himalayan Academy in India.
-From 2008 this included matching staff contributions to pay for the full education costs of eight children, a number that has now increased to 11.
+From 2008 this included matching staff contributions to pay for the full education costs of eight children, a number that currently stands at nine.
 In 2010 Zenith funded a member of staff to travel to Sikkim and help the teachers there during a three week stay.